 Day2: Arrive Antananarivo

-Arrive Antananarivo and transfer to our hotel, and the afternoon is free.
+Arrive Antananarivo (affectionately known as 'Tana') and transfer to our overnight hotel.

-We have three full days to explore this wonderful area.
-Walks around the extensive trail network take us through forest adjacent to the Namorona River, and surrounding slopes, and we hope to find species like Milne-Edward’s sifakas, golden bamboo lemurs, red-fronted brown lemurs and perhaps even black-and-white ruffed lemurs.
+We have three full days to explore Ranomafana National Park.
+Walks around the extensive trail network take us through forest adjacent to the Namorona River and surrounding slopes, and we hope to find species like Milne-Edward’s sifakas, golden bamboo lemurs, red-fronted brown lemurs and perhaps even black-and-white ruffed lemurs.

 There are also colourful chameleons and a great variety of birds including several vanga and beautiful ground rollers.
 Night walks in these forests provide excellent opportunities to see leaf-tailed geckos, nocturnal woolly lemurs and sportive lemurs, and a diversity of brightly coloured tree frogs and perhaps tenrecs too.